Can hedge funds turn fintech into an opportunity?

 Here are some of the areas where hedge funds already work with fintechs:

 - Automated trading fintechs help hedge funds trade financial instruments on public exchanges automating part or all of the trade cycle.
-They do so offering third party platforms or direct market access (DMA).
+They do so by offering third-party platforms or direct market access (DMA).
 Exchanges include NYSE, LSE, CME, LIFFE and other venues.
 Some fintechs even help hedge funds trade cryptocurrencies

 - (The simplest form of automation comes from opening or closing positions when a set price level gets hit.
 The most complex form employs quasi-AI based, such as machine learning)